Knowledge quiz

 For example this is a photo of the: sun, sunrise, sunset, either, both or all three.

 I recommend you commit your answers to the paper to learn the most from this exercise.
-The questions are taxing, but if you can manage them, you should know enough to be a beekeeper and pass the BBKA Basic Assessment with a credit.
+The questions are taxing, but if you can manage them, you know more than enough to be a beekeeper and pass the BBKA Basic Assessment with a credit.

 1. In a bee’s life cycle, each caste spends a different amount of time as an open and sealed brood.
 How long?